How to make a chalkboard calendar in 12 easy steps.

 They see pallets…..I see frames and tables and desks.

-And you should have seen how they laughed when this came traveling down those back country roads.
+And you should have seen how they laughed when a giant window straight out of the trash came traveling down those back country roads.

 All 40 panes of it.